Nagoya Japan MaxiCourse Curriculum

 Nagoya Japan MaxiCourse® ADVANTAGE

-1. Over 300 hours of comprehensive lectures, live surgeries, demonstrations
+1. Over 300 hours of comprehensive lectures, live surgeries, demonstrations and hands- on sessions.

 2. In-depth review of surgical and prosthetic protocols.